Eng 繁中 日本語 한국어 简中

 C:\Users\[User]\AppData\LocalLow\VR Storm Lab\DanceXR [HD|LW|RT]\Player.log

 Note: Replace [User] with your Windows username.
-The final folder name depends on your edition (e.g. DanceXR HD, DanceXR LW, or DanceXR RT).
 If AppData is hidden, enable “Hidden items” in Windows Explorer.

 Android & Meta Quest Path: